-- 1. Apply the Parking/Auxiliary Brake as shown above. - 2.
-Push down on the locking mechanism and lift your foot off of the foot pedal. - 3.
-This will lock the Parking/Auxiliary Brake.
+- o Apply the Parking/Auxiliary Brake as shown above. - Push down on the locking mechanism and lift your foot off of the foot pedal. - o This will lock the Parking/Auxiliary Brake.

 To release the Parking/Auxiliary Brake:

 Pushing down on the foot pedal will automatically release the brake.